yorikvanhavre/FreeCAD-manual/discovering_freecad/navigating_in_the_3d_view.md

 If this is your first contact with a 3D application, you will need to grab some concepts first.
 If not, you can safely skip this section.

 The FreeCAD 3D space is an [euclidian space](https://en.wikipedia.org/wiki/Euclidean_space).
-It has an origin point and three axes: X, Y and Z. If you look at your scene from above, conventionally, the X axis points to the right, the Y axis to the back, and the Z axis upwards.
+It has an origin point and three axes: X, Y and Z. If you look at your scene from above, conventionally, the increasing, positive, X axis points to the right, the positive Y axis to the back, and the positive Z axis upwards.
 In the lower right corner of the FreeCAD view, you can always see from where you are viewing the scene:

 ![axes](http://www.freecadweb.org/wiki/images/a/af/Axes_orientation.png)